kgite28/IntroDeepLearning/README.md

 - `Part1_MNIST.ipynb`: MNIST database image classification with Convolutional Neural Networks
 - `Part2_Debiasing.ipynb`: Using Variational Autoencoders to generate fairer training sets for image classification

+Lab 3

+- `RL.ipynb`: Reinforcement learning, training agents to learn which actions to take in CartPole and Pong environments